Tanya Hosch

-Tanya Hosch is an Indigenous Australian social activist and business executive.
+Tanya Hosch is a Torres Strait Islander social activist and business executive.
 She has held leadership roles in sport, the arts, social justice and public policy.
 She was joint campaign manager of the "Recognise" campaign run by Reconciliation Australia from 2012 to 2016.
-At her appointment as social inclusion manager to the Australian Football League (AFL) in June 2016, she became the first Indigenous person and the second woman appointed to an executive position in the AFL.
+At her appointment as social inclusion manager to the Australian Football League (AFL) in June 2016, she became the first Indigenous Australian person and the second woman appointed to an executive position in the AFL.

 Early life and education

-Hosch's birth mother, a white woman, was of Welsh origin, while her birth father is a Torres Strait Islander man.
-She was adopted by a white Australian woman and Aboriginal man after her parents' 16-year-old eldest child was killed in a car accident.
+Hosch's biological mother, a white woman, was of Welsh origin, while her biological father is a Torres Strait Islander man.
+She was adopted by a white Australian woman and an Aboriginal Australian man after her parents' 16-year-old eldest child was killed in a car accident.
 The fact that she was adopted was never hidden from her, and her adoptive home was a loving, caring and stable one, although money was tight and her parents worked very hard.

 She experienced racism at school, which affected her confidence.
 She completed secondary school at Enfield High School, in Adelaide's northern suburbs.

 She did not expect to go to university, thinking that was for clever people, starting work at the Women's Information Switchboard (Note: Women's Information Switchboard (WIS), later Women's Information Service, was then a mainly volunteer-run service opened in 1978 by SA premier Don Dunstan, then in the Institute Building on the corner of North Terrace and Kintore Avenue.) instead.
 Being a feminist organisation, colleagues encouraged her to attend university, which she did and loved, studying social work part-time.